chris0piper/Twitter-Spaces-Speaker-Lookup/README.md

 Open up firefox and log into twitter and navigate into your profile page.

-Download a cooking grabbing extension (I use EditThisCookie2 for firefox) and copy all cookies.
+Download a cookie grabbing extension (I use EditThisCookie2 for firefox) and copy all cookies.

 Paste these cookies into login.json and you're good to go!
 <br/>